abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 yourself, torturing yourself.

-I think that sometimes, when we see loving-kindness as one of the *brahmavihāras*, a divine abiding, that puts it out *there* somewhere:
+I think that sometimes, when we see loving-kindness as one of the *brahmavihāras*, the divine abidings, that puts it out *there*
-“The divine, that’s way off somewhere else.”
+somewhere: “The divine, that’s way off somewhere else.”
 One of the monks in England has started translating brahmavihāra as “mature emotion,” and that’s a skillful way of bringing attention to that aspect.
 It is a mature emotion to be able to turn attention to loving-kindness, compassion, sympathetic joy, and equanimity.
 The doorway into them all is the quality of loving-kindness.
 Bring attention to that, consciously, and then also bring attention to what obstructs it.
 We can start to pay attention to the immature emotions, which are fairly accessible, and
 recognize: “There’s that twinge of jealousy; there’s that twinge of comparing; there’s that irritation.”
 Rather than letting them gain